 Plans & Studies

-A comprehensive plan serves as a long-range guide for local policy makers and, at the same time, it provides residents with a clear understanding of a community’s goals, concerns, and priorities.
-A Comprehensive Plan is used to identify issues, opportunities, needs and organize public policy to address them in a manner that makes the best and most appropriate use of City resources.
+A comprehensive plan serves as a long-range guide for local policymakers and, at the same time, it provides residents with a clear understanding of a community’s goals, concerns, and priorities.
+A Comprehensive Plan is used to identify issues, opportunities, and needs and organize public policy to address them in a manner that makes the best and most appropriate use of City resources.
 It also describes a desired future for the community over the next 20 years and establishes goals to move toward that future.
 The Comprehensive Plan establishes a vision and serves as a long-term guide for future growth.
 The Plan is used by both elected officials and city staff to assist and provide a rational basis for local land use decisions within the community.

-Vision for Hudson in 2040: In 2040, we envision the City of Hudson as a community that has grown based on insightful and community-influenced decisions that have guided growth of our community, provided sustainable infrastructure development, and continual investment in community assets including our schools, parks, and services.
-Our community is welcoming to new employers who are attracted by our educated and skilled residents, our proximity to regional markets and strong local economy.
+Vision for Hudson in 2040: In 2040, we envision the City of Hudson as a community that has grown based on insightful and community-influenced decisions that have guided the growth of our community, provided sustainable infrastructure development, and continual investment in community assets including our schools, parks, and services.
+Our community is welcoming to new employers who are attracted by our educated and skilled residents, our proximity to regional markets, and our strong local economy.
 The progressive development of our waterfront has emphasized the downtown and riverfront’s importance as a local gathering place, regional destination, and economic driver for investment in our downtown.
-Through our history, our community has maintained its support for local businesses and has supported their growth.
+Throughout our history, our community has maintained its support for local businesses and has supported their growth.
 We are an active community that participates in a wide range of recreation opportunities provided by the St. Croix River, our trails, and our parks.
 We celebrate and are proud of who we are as a community and our collective efforts to support our way of life for our citizens and businesses.

 The Carmichael Road Corridor Study, completed in 2018, examined the approximate four-mile-long section of Carmichael Road generally defined as the area between the north city limits and the south side of River Crest Elementary School.
-The study includes traffic forecasts and volumes, preferred alternative for the I-94 interchange, and traffic operations analysis.
+The study includes traffic forecasts and volumes, preferred alternatives for the I-94 interchange, and traffic operations analysis.

 The Hudson Waterfront Vision Plan was completed in 2018 and details a riverfront master plan from St. Croix Street south through Lakefront Park to Buckeye Street.
 The plan will guide incremental improvement implementation in the Lakefront Park area in the future.